Warnakala/blender-studio-tools/docs/td-guide/workstations/overview.md

+# Introduction

+The workstation section will cover the setup/maintenance of workstations in the Blende Studio Pipeline.
+This section is intended for IT Professionals, Technical Directors or any technically inclined members of a studio's team.
+The following is a brief overview of the workstation eco-system.
-# Overview of Operating System
+# Overview

-[Gentoo](https://www.gentoo.org/) is a source based distro, which means you download the source code for every package and compile it yourself.
-The advantage of Gentoo is that we can much more easily interact with the source code and upstream projects.
+Blender Studio workstations use the [Gentoo](https://www.gentoo.org/) Operating system.
+It is a source based distribution, which means you download the source code for every package and compile it yourself.
+The advantage of Gentoo is that we can much more easily interact with source code and upstream projects.
 To learn about how to work with Gentoo see the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64)

 The Gentoo package manager allows a single computer to compile and serve pre-built packages to a network of computers, this can be useful in a studio environment.
-This server is called the "Gentoo Build Server" which provides software to the client systems.
+This server is called the "Build Server" which provides software to the client systems.

 Here is an overview of how we deploy Gentoo at the Blender Studio: